“Make it strong. Make it simple. Make it fast.”

 History of Mooney Airplane Company

-In 1929 the Mooney Airplane Corporation was founded by brothers Albert and Arthur Mooney who had worked for another aircraft manufacturer and wanted to branch out on their own.
+The Mooney Airplane Corporation was founded by brothers Albert and Arthur Mooney who had worked for another aircraft manufacturer and wanted to branch out on their own.
 Unfortunately, the company filed for bankruptcy a year later thanks to the Great Depression.
 The brothers went back to work for another aviation manufacturer until after World War II.

-Finally, in 1948, the brothers restarted the company as Mooney Aircraft Incorporated.
+The brothers restarted the company as Mooney Aircraft Incorporated.
 They started out with the single-place Mooney Mite M-18 before branching out to the four-place M20 which would generate multiple variant spinoffs.

 The M22 Mustang was next up although it was unsuccessful.
 The subsequent MU-2 and Aircoupe production rights also failed to generate significant income, and the company went bankrupt in 1969.
 During the early 1970s, the Mooney line was continued through a series of sales to various other entities.

-In 1976, the new M20J 201 and its turbocharged version, the M20K 231, were released and generated the financial success that Mooney had been hoping for.
+The new M20J 201 and its turbocharged version, the M20K 231, were released and generated the financial success that Mooney had been hoping for.
 Then the recession of the early 1980s hit and sales fell again though the design team continued to improve the 201 and 231 aircraft.
 With the company in trouble again, it was sold to from buyer to buyer with the M20M TLS and 201AT trainer being produced in the late 1980s.

 The ‘90s were another slow decade for Mooney with not much traction although the M201J 201, M20R Ovation, M20M Bravo, and M20K Encore were all in production.
 Mooney went through bankruptcy yet another time in 2001 and its assets were again shuffled through a series of buyers.
 Eventually in 2004, Mooney became a publicly traded company and Gretchen L. Jahn became Mooney’s CEO – the first female CEO of a United States aircraft manufacturer.
 The new M20TN Acclaim, the Ovation2 GX and Bravo GX were all released between 2004 and 2006 with the M20TN Acclaim Type S following in late 2007.